PrasunaM/Hospitals_CA-MetisBusiness/MVP.md

-# Business Module: Medical centers in California
+# Business Module: Medical Centers in California

 ### Opportunity
 California is the 3rd largest state in the United states with a population of around 39.37 million.
 Unfortunately, it only offers [1.9 beds per 1000 people](https://www.kff.org/other/state-indicator/beds-by-ownership/?currentTimeframe=0&selectedDistributions=total&sortModel=%7B%22colId%22:%22Total%22,%22sort%22:%22asc%22%7D) which is below the national average of 2.89 and 3rd lowest in the country.
 With Coronavirus on an unexpected surge last year this capacity was tested to its limits.